CYCLING PERFORMANCE TIPS

 coughs and runny noses?

 There isn't much in the medical literature, at least human studies.
-But these two articles (article 1, article 2) with studies in animal models, suggest there a protective benefit if you happen to be exposed.
-Fewer symptoms on both a chronic exercise program, and acutely (if you happen to be exposed while doing your intervals on the spin bike at the gym).
+But these two articles (article 1, article 2) with studies in animal models, suggest a protective benefit if you are exposed.

 With mountain biking taking more people off road, there are the unusual (until recently)